manuelkiessling/platform-health-viewer/README.md

 The following steps describe how to get PHV running on your system.
-The installation location for PHV is up to you, for this tutorial I have choosen to install it to /opt/PlatformHealthViewer.
+The installation location for PHV is up to you, for this tutorial I have choosen to install it to _/opt/PlatformHealthViewer_.

-First, we need to get the latest version of the PHV source code:
+First, we need to get the latest stable version of the PHV source code:

 	cd /opt
 	git clone git://github.com/ManuelKiessling/PlatformHealthViewer.git

-Next, we have to make sure that all additional gems that PHV need will be
+Next, we have to make sure that all additional gems that PHV needs will be
 installed:

 	cd /opt/PlatformHealthViewer
 	bundle install

-If you choose to protect your MySQL installation with a password, you need to configure this password in the database config file of PHV, using an editor of your choice (e.g. vi):
+If you chose to protect your MySQL installation with a password, you need to configure this password in the database config file of PHV, using an editor of your choice (e.g. vi):